Manager, Major Gifts

-St. Paul’s Foundation is currently seeking a Manager, Major Gifts, Heart & Lung to join its Development Team.
+St. Paul’s Foundation is currently seeking a Manager, Major Gifts to join its Development Team.
 Reporting to the Director of Major Gifts, the successful candidate will be a high achiever with the ability to successfully navigate a complex organization in a solutions-focused manner.

 As a newly created position, the preferred candidate will have demonstrated success in major gift fundraising and personal solicitations, ideally achieved in a complex Hospital setting.

-The Manager of Major Gifts, Heart & Lung is a confident solicitor with proven success with asks of $100K+ and has a history of demonstrating exceptional abilities in donor engagement and solicitation.
+The successful candidate is a confident solicitor with proven success with asks of $100K+ and has a history of demonstrating exceptional abilities in donor engagement and solicitation.

-Experience: The successful candidate must have a minimum of 5 years relevant experience with a proven track record of fundraising success.
+Experience: Must have a minimum of 5 years relevant experience with a proven track record of fundraising success.

-Accountability: The Manager of Major Gifts, Heart & Lung is responsible for raising funds in support of St. Paul’s Hospital Heart & Lung clinical programs and research.
+Accountability: The Manager of Major Gifts is responsible for raising funds in support of St. Paul’s Hospital medical & clinical programs as well as research.
 The role is to cultivate, solicit and oversee stewardship of donors with capacity to make a minimum $25K annual donation.
 The incumbent is accountable for the effective development, implementation and execution of strategic Major Gift fundraising plans within an assigned medical portfolio as well as the management of an active fundraising portfolio consisting of 75 to 150 accounts.

 Duties and Responsibilities: